 “There’s no excuse for lengthy delays at this point”

-For those still waiting for a refund from a canceled cruise earlier this year, cruise experts suggest a number of strategies in addition to complaints with the Attorney General or BBB.
+For those still waiting for a refund from a canceled cruise earlier this year, cruise experts suggest several strategies in addition to complaints with the Attorney General or BBB.

 “Consumers should consider filing disputes with their credit card companies for refunds taking longer than 90 days,” Stewart Chiron, better known as The Cruise Guy, said.
 “There’s no excuse for lengthy delays at this point.”